 - In-Cab Valve: Manual lever (Lift / Neutral / Lower).

-- Limit Valve: Automatically stops the tipper body at max angle to prevent rollover accidents.
+- Limit Valve: Automatically stops the tipper body at max angle to prevent cylinder over-extension.

 - Actuator (Hydraulic Cylinders): Hardened, chrome-plated cylinders designed for heavy-duty cycles and harsh environments.